Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Henenwgwyr did not turn her head.  " - Has shown that he will not hesitate to *burn away* that which he sees as weak or an impediment."
 She returned her attention to Daar.
 "Your pride will *kill* our people."

-"Well, there’s a lotta stuff to unpack there, ‘yer ideas on tyrants bein’ jus’ one o’ the bigger nuggets, ‘yer just...Mister President, wassat idea we talked about last night?"
+"Well, there’s a lotta stuff to unpack there, ‘yer ideas on tyrants bein’ jus’ one o’ the bigger nuggets, ‘yer just...
+Mister President, wassat idea we talked about last night?"

-"Um...Projection?"
+"Um...
+Projection?"

 "Yes!
 Thank you.
 It’s pretty fuckin’ ridiculous of ‘ya to talk ‘bout *pride* at this point, but whatever.
 ‘Fore I tackle any o’ the rest, I need ‘ya to unnerstand somethin.’
 President Sartori is concerned ‘fer the well-being of ‘yer people, ‘cuz ruthless though he is, he’s fundamentally a man who cares.
 You must *not* make that mistake with me.
 I am a *Great Father.* We are not created on a whim.
 We come into being when the Gao are under dire threat.
 Our purpose is ‘ta cut through the posturing an’ the nonsense, and ta’ *solve the problem.* Right now, the thing that threatens my people is the Hunters - the Discarded, as our great Enemy calls them, they who murdered billions o’ my people in an *instant.* If they are allowed to regroup, they will obliterate us *all.* An’ yer’ *mind-blowin’* pride an’ sense o’ self-importance is keepin’ ‘ya from seein’ it.
 We’re pleadin’ with ‘ya to *open ‘yer gods-damned eyes* an’ see the endgame.
 We’d rather ‘ya had a part in our collective salvation.
 But *know this:* ‘yer right."